stschiff/compPopGenWorkshop2019_docs/contents/03_pca/pca.rst

 For this workshop, I prepared two population lists::

-  /home/training/share/WestEurasia.poplist.txt
+  /data/pca/WestEurasia.poplist.txt
-  /home/training/share/AllEurasia.poplist.txt
+  /data/pca/AllEurasia.poplist.txt

 As you can tell from the names of the files, they specify two sets of modern populations representing West Eurasia or all of Europe and Asia, respectively.

 .. admonition:: Exercise

-  Look through both of the population lists and google any population name that you don't recognise to get a feeling for the ethnic groups represented here.
+  Look through both of the population lists and google some population names that you don't recognise to get a feeling for the ethnic groups represented here.

 Running smartPCA
 ----------------

-Now go ahead and prepare a parameter file according to the layout described above...
+Now go ahead and prepare a parameter file according to the layout described above.

 .. hint:: Put all filenames with their absolute path into the parameter file.
 To prepare the parameter file, you can use the so-called "Heredoc" syntax in bash, if you are familiar with it (as done in the solution notebook ``bash_commands``).
 Alternatively, you can use the Jupyter file editor to create the parameter file.